-Elective practicum courses are available for students entering the D.N.P. program with less than 400 hours from their master's degree and post grad/ APRN certificate programs.
-These courses provide students with additional time to complete the required 1000 hours for the D.N.P. degree, prior to the start of the DNP Project.
+An elective practicum course is available for students entering the D.N.P. program with less than 400 hours from their master's degree and post grad/APRN certificate programs.
+This course provide students with additional time to complete the required 1000 hours for the D.N.P. degree, prior to the start of the DNP Project.

-[[NSG-609]]: DNP Program Practicum I; 150 clinical hours; 2 credits [[NSG-610]]: DNP Program Practicum II; 150 clinical hours; 2 credits
+• [[NSG-609]]: DNP Program Practicum I; 250 clinical hours; 3 credits

-D.N.P. students are required to complete the 30 credit D.N.P. core.
+Students are required to complete the 30 credit D.N.P. core for degree conferral.